kr-colab/disperseNN2/docs/source/vignette.rst

 3. Training
 -----------

-In the below ``disperseNN2`` training command, we set the number of pairs to 91; this is the number of pairs of individuals from each training dataset that are included in the analysis, and in this case it includes all possible pairs with 14 individuals.
-In applications with larger sample sizes, you might want to analyze only a subset of pairs to alleviate memory.
+In the below ``disperseNN2`` training command, we set the number of pairs to 1000; this is the number of pairs of individuals from each training dataset that are included in the analysis, and we chose 1000 in order to fit within available memory.
+The maximum number of pairs with 95 individuals would have been 4465.
+We've found that using 100 for ``--pairs_encode`` and ``--pairs_estimate`` works well, while reducing memory requirements.
+Don't forget to tack on the ``--gpu`` flag if GPUs are available.

-While our preprocessing step saved 25,000 SNPs from each tree sequence, we're going to train with only 2,500 SNPs.
-This will work well for our goals and should be a bit faster and require less memory.

 .. code-block:: bash